Arizona State University Art Museum: History and facilities

 In 1950, prominent Phoenix lawyer Oliver B. James gave a gift of 16 oil paintings by American artists to ASU.
 Over five years, James donated over 149 works by various American, Mexican, and European artists to the museum.
 The collection was originally included among the stacks at the university's first library building, the Matthews Library.
 The Neoclassical building was constructed in 1930 and was remodelled in 1951.
 The library was expanded in 1955, but in 1966, with the library space outgrowing the university's collection, Matthews Library was closed and 16 mi of books were moved to the Charles Trumbull Hayden Library, which had been completed the previous year and remains the university's main library today.

 The art collection remained at the Matthews Library building, renamed Matthews Center.
 Contributions from donors expanded the museum's collections, particularly of prints and American crafts.
+Rudy Turk was the founding director and curator of the Arizona State University Art Museum, where he worked from 1967 until 1992.

 In 1977, the museum received a National Endowment for the Arts matching grant to purchase of contemporary American ceramics.
 By 1978, the museum occupied the entire second floor of the Matthews Center, with some 10,000 sqft of exhibition space.
 In April 1989, the ASU Art Museum moved into the newly completed Nelson Fine Arts Center, designed by architect Antoine Predock, where the museum remains today.
 The Nelson Center is 49,700 sqft and includes five galleries as well as administrative offices and storage and processing areas.
 Soon after the Art Museum's move to its new facility, the size of its staff doubled, and a curator of education, a print collection manager and several administrative and security workers were added to the staff.

 In 1992, Marilyn A. Zeitlin became the museum's director.
 Zeitlin was praised for expanding the museum's collections eightfold during her tenure.
 Under Zeitlin, the museum was chosen to curate video artist Bill Viola's show at the United States Pavilion at the Venice Biennale in 1995.
 However, the museum experienced controversy when The Arizona Republic revealed that a university audit in early 2007 showed that the museum had received $450,000 over seven years from prominent donor Stephane Janssen, one of the museum's largest donors, and arranged with him to buy art from Janssen's company.
 The arrangement was found to not be illegal but was discontinued.
 Zeitlin stepped down at the end of the year in 2007 after 15 years as director.
 There was "unanimous agreement that the ASU Art Museum has flourished" during Zeitlin's tenure.

 In March 2002, the Ceramics Research Center opened in the Tempe Center just to the north of the Nelson Center.
 The center was designed by Gabor Lorant Architects, Inc. and includes 7500 sqft with two galleries, open storage stacks and a research library.
 Additional facilities at the library's two buildings include a lecture room, a print study room, and a "nymphaeum" (courtyard).